Managing agents

 • The CloudBees recommended SSH server is Cygwin’s port of OpenSSH.
 Other SSH implementations on Windows may require special configuration and handling in order to function properly.

 • Microsoft Windows by default does not provide command line tools to verify the integrity of the agent JAR file.
-As a result, when launching agents over SSH the agent JAR file will always be transferred.
+As a result, when launching agents over SSH, the agent JAR file is always transferred.

 CloudBees has included agent installation instructions as a reference for Microsoft Windows administrators.
 These instructions have been validated by CloudBees to confirm that they are a minimal setup for Microsoft Windows Server 2012 using a GUI.